a24525193/Clustering-Approaches/README.md

 -	init: default k-means++ {random, k-means++}, the selection method of the initial centroid.
 -	n_init: default 10, execute the k-means algorithm times with randomly selected centroids, and use the model with the lowest SSE as the final model
 - max_ Iter: default 300, the maximum number of iterations per execution.
 In K-Means, if the execution result converges. it is possible to abort in advance, instead of executing to the maximum number of iterations.
--Tol: default 0.0001, which controls the allowable error of the sum of squares of errors in the cluster.
+- Tol: default 0.0001, which controls the allowable error of the sum of squares of errors in the cluster.
 Setting a large value can effectively converge
 - random_ State: random number seed
--Algorithm: default auto {'auto ',' full ',' elkan '}, the algorithm of distance calculation, in practice, it is recommended that the algorithm automatically judge the sparsity of the data.
+- Algorithm: default auto {'auto ',' full ',' elkan '}, the algorithm of distance calculation, in practice, it is recommended that the algorithm automatically judge the sparsity of the data.

 I use the K-Means++ method.
 Set K to 4 and the number of iterations to 500 to perform K-Means clustering.